hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

 ## Optional arguments *args
 Let's replace the non-optional `feet` argument in the above function with an optional argument `*args` to enable the conversion of as many length values as the function receives.
 The following lines explain step by step how that works.

 1. We want to ensure that anyone understands the input and output parameters of the function.
-This is why we defined within a pair of triple double-apostrophes (`"""`) input parameters (`:params parameter_name: definition`) and the function return (`:output: definition`).
+This is why we defined within a pair of triple double-apostrophes (`"""`) input parameters (`:params parameter_name: definition`) and the function return (`:returns: definition`).
 1. By default, we will assume that multiple values are provided.
-Therefore, a list called `value_list` in intantiated at the beginning of the function, while `conversion_factor` remains the same as before.
+Therefore, a list called `value_list` in instantiated at the beginning of the function, while `conversion_factor` remains the same as before.
 1. A for-loop over `*args` identifies and processes the arguments provided.
 Why a for-loop?
 Well, *Python* recognizes `*args` automatically as a list, and therefore, we can iterate over `*args`, even though the provided range of values was not a list type.
 1. The for-loop in the `try` code block includes a `try` - `except` statement in order to verify if the provided values (arguments) are numeric and can be converted to meters.
 If the `try` block runs successfully, the expression `arg * conversion_factor` appends the converted argument `arg` to `value_list`.
 1. Eventually, the `return` keyword returns the value list.

+{% include tip.html content="A neat way to document code is to implement an automatically generated documentation with [*Sphinx*](https://www.sphinx-doc.org/en/master/) (uses [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)) and [readthedocs](https://readthedocs.org/). *Sphinx* docs perform well with the here described parameter definitions, but there is another way to describe parameters, function returns, and also the usage or special hints for a function with [google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docs." %}

 ```python